 PPMA SHOW EXHIBITORS ILAPAK

-At the 2018 show, ILAPAK showcased its individual chocolate and confectionary packaging machines.
+At the 2018 show, ILAPAK showcased its individual chocolate and confectionery packaging machines.
 These have been designed with sensitive product handling and ease of cleaning in mind, combined with attractive pack aesthetics.

 ILAPAK’S machines have a proven track record to meet the highest production throughput requirements with their high-speed flexible automation systems.

-keep abreast of THE LATEST DEVELOPMENTS IN confectionary wrapping and packaging machines
+keep abreast of THE LATEST DEVELOPMENTS IN confectionery wrapping and packaging machines

 Catch up with confectionery sector exhibitors from all over the world during the PPMA Total Show 2019, at the NEC, Birmingham UK.
 You could seize the opportunity to showcase your own company’s candy and chocolate packaging machines while networking with other manufacturers to exchange ideas.